-I closed my Etsy shop in early 2015.
-By that time I had written almost a dozen Cybis posts and discovered that there was definitely a need to have accurate information available for collectors, shoppers, and sellers to access.
-There was absolutely no single information source covering the entire timeline of Cybis production, either in print or on the internet.
-There was clearly a need for a comprehensive “one-stop” resource.
+I closed my shop in January 2015.
+By that time I had written more than a dozen Cybis blog posts and discovered that there was definitely a need to have accurate information available for collectors, shoppers, and sellers to access.
+There was absolutely no single information source covering the entire timeline of Cybis production, either in print or on the internet!
+There was clearly a need for a comprehensive ‘one-stop’ resource.
+My blog posts were relocated to WordPress and thus, here we are: The Cybis Reference Archive, or “The Cybis Archive” for short.

-About ‘The Cybis Archivist’ (a/k/a The Chatsworth Lady)
+About ‘The Cybis Archivist’

 I purchased my first piece of Cybis purely by chance during the early 1970s, in the giftware department of an upscale department store (Bonwit Teller) across the street from where I worked.
 I was just a lowly clerk-typist but would often spend half my lunch hour there, wish-shopping the lovely things I couldn’t yet afford to buy.
 One day I came upon an adorable little porcelain owl, made by a company I’d never heard of, and on impulse decided to buy him despite the $50 price tag which represented almost half of a week’s take-home pay.
-This was, of course, the Baby Owl…a staple of the Cybis line continuously since 1957.
+This was, of course, the ‘Baby Owl’ which was a staple of the Cybis line continuously since 1957.

 Well, one thing led to another and over the next 20+ years that little owl acquired a lot of company!
 An entire bedroom in our house was converted into space for commercial-size display cabinets, and there was a boxful of Cybis brochures, advertisements, and catalogs.